A gentle walk around Dorchester

 Leave the site via the same gate turning right and walk down Weymouth Avenue with the police station on your right…

 On leaving the square make your way back to Trinity Street.
-Next to the traffic lights and war memorial, you will find a red Victorian pillar box, designed by Penfold in 1866.
+Next to the traffic lights and war memorial, you will find a red Victorian pillar box.
+This was designed by Penfold in 1866.
 The adjacent Portland stone Cenotaph was designed by Sir Edwin Lutyens and unveiled in 1921.

 Browse self-catering holiday cottages in Dorset.